azazaz66/hello-world/README.md

 # hello-world
 i do new computering
-why is this being so complicated
+why is this being so complicated;
+I understand nothing